shreyamusini/power.outages-project/README.md

 Mean Absolute Error (MAE)

 Reason for Choice: MAE is chosen because it provides a straightforward measure of prediction error by averaging the absolute differences between the predicted and actual values.
 It is less sensitive to outliers compared to metrics like Mean Squared Error (MSE) and provides a clear interpretation of the average error magnitude.
 This is important for practical applications where understanding the typical deviation from actual values is critical for planning and decision-making.
+Since the prediction is for customers predicted, having a metric to show if it is predicting correctly is the goal of our prediction problem.

 ## BASELINE MODEL